mlanza/ai-literacy/301/07-craft.md

 Each cup held a moment where hands could shape the bead.
 A small fork.
 A chance to steer.
 Not in grand gestures, but in tweaks — a nudge in tone, a question reframed, a second pass that noticed what the first one missed.

 And each of those choices — small as they seemed — folded in a new possibility.
-The final thing was never fixed.
+The shape of the final thing was never fixed.
 It was bent, bit by bit, by attention.

 Different cups, different stewards, and the same idea might’ve turned out entirely different.  *Withered*.